trothr/blog/sir.santa/2018/05/shared-sys.md

 Forcing the Linux guys to use a read-only root was a mistake.
 It's just too foreign.
 It bothered them.
-But we VMers didn't see the alternative soon enough: share the OS, not the root itself.
+But we VMers didn't see the alternative soon enough:

+* share the OS, not the root itself

 The Linux side never fully got the value of the shared operating system.
 For example, instead of upgrading on all 500 guests, do the upgrade just once and eventually reboot the guests to use the new release.
 But that's not how they did it on discrete systems.
 That's not how they did it on VMware.

+Most observers thought the VMers were simply trying to save space.
+Hardly.
+Storage is cheap (and bandwidth is cheaper).
+The real savings was in having set-in-stone consistency, absolute defence against changes (e.g., by a hacker or rogue program), and guaranteed availability of specific software releases and bundles.

 ## Virtualization Beyond the Mainframe